the-turing-way/the-turing-way/chapters/reproducible_environments.md

   - Images and Containers
     - What are they
     - How to use Docker to make/share images and run containers (warn need to be ok with it being open unless dockerhub)
-    - **Are there less arduous ways of generating Dockerfiles/images than hand writing them?**
+    - **Are there less arduous ways of generating Dockerfiles/images than hand writing them?
+Yes, build on previous well tested ones**
     - **Are there standard structures for Dockerfiles/how does a novice know what to include?**
     - Mention Singularity (+ others maybe) and give a quick pros/cons.
   - Binder